-- 163. (1) An Act of Parliament enacted in accordance with the procedure established by section 76 must - - (a) provide for the recognition of national and provincial organisations representing municipalities; - (b) determine procedures by which local government may - - (i) consult with national or provincial government; - (ii) designate representatives to participate in the National Council of Provinces; and - (iii) nominate persons to the Financial and Fiscal Commission.
+- 163. An Act of Parliament enacted in accordance with the procedure established by section 76 must - - (a) provide for the recognition of national and provincial organisations representing municipalities; and - (b) determine procedures by which local government may - - (i) consult with the national or a provincial government; - (ii) designate representatives to participate in the National Council of Provinces; and - (iii) nominate persons to the Financial and Fiscal Commission.